polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-parachain.md

 This option bypasses the slot lease mechanics entirely to onboard a parachain or parathread for a reserved `paraID` starting on the next relay chain session.
 This is the simplest and fastest way to go about testing.
-But note that the parachain will also be automatically off-boarded at the next period, where any parachains without a lease are downgraded to parathreads, so take note of the next slot ending period and be sure to re-register as needed.
+But note that the parachain will These required files to register a parachain include details set in your chain specifications that must explicitly target the correct relay chain and use the right `ParaID` - in this case, `rococo` (instead of `rococo-local` used in the [parachain tutorial](/tutorials/connect-other-chains/parachain)).

 - Go to [Polkadot Apps UI](https://polkadot.js.org/apps/), connecting to your **relay chain**.
 - Execute a sudo extrinsic on the relay chain by going to `Developer` -> `sudo` page.